bzjan/pathogen_sensing/README.md

 * creating the manuscript figures
   * Mathematica/figures.wl

 To recreate the manuscript figures you need to open figures.wl in Mathematica.
 Adapt the paths in subsection `Constants/parametersPaths: paths` and execute the notebook with the button `Run package`.
-Creating the figures will take about 10min.
+Creating the figures will take about 10 minutes.